Yuvashree2505/Data_Analysis-Excel/README.md

   5. Analysing the data
   6. Creating the Dashboard
 # Dashboard Content :-
-# 🔑 Key Performance Indicators(KPI's) :-
+# Data Exploration :-

-Based on the metrics you've provided, here are some KPIs you can derive from your HR Attrition Analysis Dashboard project:
+Exploration of HR Attrition Analysis Dashboard project:

 1. **Overall Attrition**: This KPI provides an overview of the number of employees who have left the organization.